 The Risk Policy and Assessment Committee is a standing committee of the Board.
-The current members of the Risk Policy and Assessment Committee are Guillermo Güémez García (Chairman), Gonzalo Menéndez Duque, Herminio Blanco, Mario Covo and William D. Hayes.
+The current members of the Risk Policy and Assessment Committee are Herminio Blanco (Chairman), Gonzalo Menéndez Duque, Mario Covo, William D. Hayes and Miguel Heras.

-The Risk Policy and Assessment Committee is responsible for reviewing and recommending to the Board, for their approval, all policies related to the prudent enterprise risk management of the Bank (credit, operational and market risk).
-The committee also reviews and evaluates the exposures, within the risk levels the Bank is willing to take, depending on the Bank's business management, including the quality and profile of the Bank's credit facilities, the exposure and analysis to market risks and operational risks, which take into account the legal risks associated with the Bank's products and services.
+The Risk Policy and Assessment Committee is responsible for reviewing and recommending to the Board, for their approval, all policies related to the prudent enterprise risk management.
+The committee also reviews and assesses exposures to the risks facing the Bank's business, within the risk levels the Bank is willing to take in accordance with its applicable policies, including the review and assessment of the quality and profile of the Bank's credit facilities, the exposure to market risks and the analysis of operational risks, which take into account the legal risks associated with the Bank's products.

-The Risk Policy and Assessment Committee performs its duties through the review of periodic reports from Risk Management, and by way of its interaction with the Chief Risk Officer and other members of the Bank's management.
+The Risk Policy and Assessment Committee performs its duties through the review of reports received regularly from management and through its interactions with the Enterprise Risk Management area and other members of the Bank's management.
 The Risk Policy and Assessment Committee meets at least four times per year.
-During the fiscal period ended December 31, 2014, the Risk Policy and Assessment Committee held five meetings.
+During the fiscal period ended December 31, 2015, the Risk Policy and Assessment Committee held five meetings.

-The Risk Policy and Assessment Committee Charter may be found on the Bank's website at http://www.bladex.com/investors/Committees-bod-charters.
+The Risk Policy and Assessment Committee Charter may be found on the Bank's website at http://bladex.com/en/investors/committeess-board.